 Design overview

 The machine consists of a mild steel (MS) frame (40×40×6 mm) with an overall length of 760 mm and width of 405 mm.
-It includes a front wheel of 4-inch diameter and rear wheel of 2×0.5 inch.
+It includes two front wheels of 4-inch diameter and rear wheels of 2×0.5 inch.
 The weeder section comprises three inter-cultivator blades spaced 100 mm apart for effective soil agitation.
 The sprayer unit, attached to a 2-liter chemical tank, is connected via PVC tubing and controlled through a DC-powered pump.
-The mist nozzle made of brass allows adjustable spray patterns..
+The mist nozzle made of brass allows adjustable spray patterns.

 Fig.1.
 3D view of weeder cum Agro sprayer